dotnet/csharplang/spec/classes.md

 1. an accessor with a semicolon-only body
 2. usage of the `field` contextual keyword ([Keywords](lexical-structure.md#keywords)) within the accessors or expression body of the property.
 The `field` identifier is only considered the `field` keyword when there is no existing symbol named `field` in scope at that location.

-Auto-properties must have a get accessor and can optionally have a set accessor.
-Because an expression-bodied property defines a get accessor, if the expression-bodied property refers to the `field` keyword, it satisfies the requirements and is considered an auto-property.

 When a property is specified as an auto-property, a hidden, unnamed, backing field is automatically available for the property, and any semicolon-only `get` accessor is implemented to read from, and any semicolon-only `set` accessor to write to that backing field.
 The backing field can be referenced directly using the `field` keyword within all accessors and within the property expression body.
 Because the field is unnamed, it cannot be used in a `nameof` expression.

 If the auto-property does not have a set accessor, the backing field can still be assigned to in the body of a constructor of the enclosing class.
 Such an assignment assigns directly to the backing field of the property.

 If the auto-property has only a semicolon-only get accessor, the backing field is considered `readonly` ([Readonly fields](classes.md#readonly-fields)).

+An auto-property is not allowed to only have a single semicolon-only `set` accessor without a `get` accessor.

 An auto-property may optionally have a *property_initializer*, which is applied directly to the backing field as a *variable_initializer* ([Variable initializers](classes.md#variable-initializers)).